icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 ### _"Many data points were carefully calculated in order to determine precisely the rate of droplet impingement on the surface of a right circular cylinder."_

+![Figure 15 of NACA-TN-2904.
+Water-drop-trajectory analog.
+Two investigators operate a large mechanical computer.
+One is seated turning a crank attached to a large cylinder labeled "Input Chart".
+The second operator turns another input chart crank.
+Another cylinder is labeled "Droplet Trajectories".
+There are many shafts and gears visible in the machine.
+Some machine parts are labeled with the differential equations of motion being solved.
+](images/naca-tn-2904/Figure15.png)

 # "Impingement of Water Droplets on a Cylinder in an Incompressible Flow Field and Evaluation of Rotating Multicylinder Method for Measurement of Droplet-Size Distribution, Volume-Median Droplet Size, and Liquid-Water Content in Clouds" [^1]

 ## Summary

 Detailed water drop impingement analysis (independent of prior analysis) is presented.

 ## Key points